cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 > {: .language-cpp}
 {: .solution}

-In those commented lines inside conditionals there are codes to create histograms bins.
-You can edit them to create histogram bins however you want.
-But, instead of doing create a code to create bins for us, we can write by hand a array of bins for histogram creation.
+The code that creates the histogram bins is located inside the conditionals and is commented.
+You can edit this code and uncomment to create histogram bins however you want.
+Instead of using a function to generate the bins, we can also define them manually.

-As we are going to compare with fitting method, we should use the same bins.
+As we are going to compare the bins with fitting method, we will use the same bins.
 Change your the code to this:

 ~~~
 //Variable bin for pT